Is your car's cabin a healthy environment?

 Micro-organisms can accumulate inside the car cabin, potentially multiplying to concentrations of between 5 to 8 times higher than normal.
 Such a high level of bacteria inside the vehicle can lead to a range of health problems including irritated mucous membranes, watering of the eyes, headaches, nausea, asthma and allergic reactions.

 On average the cabin air filter is replaced around every three years, but for optimum comfort and efficiency annual replacement is preferable.

 Read on for an amazing deal on pollen filter replacement.

 Staying healthy is sometimes a matter of refreshing your car’s cabin air!

 So here we come to your assistance with a special offer this spring:

-From only $119 we replace your pollen filter and treat your air conditioning!
+So from only $146.00 we replace your pollen filter and treat your air conditioning!